epinio/docs/docs/tutorials/single-dev-workflow.md

 Now that the "operational" tasks are done, it's time to concentrate on the most important task: use Epinio to deploy your application.

-As [explained here](../explanations/detailed-push-process.md#7-stage), Epinio uses [Paketo buildpacks](https://paketo.io/) to create a container image for your application.
+Epinio uses [Paketo buildpacks](https://paketo.io/) to create a container image for your application.
 This image is then used to create a container with your application, which will run on your local Kubernetes cluster.
+You can find additional information about [the push process explained here](../explanations/detailed-push-process.md#7-stage).

 Epinio will also create a new `ingress route`, which will allow you to easily access your application once it's deployed.